BryanWilhite/Blog/presentation/entry/2018/2018-12-28-managing-state-in-angular-using-akita-and-other-tweeted-links.md

 ---json
 {
   "author": null,
-  "content": "Managing State in Angular using Akita: [blog.ng-book.com] Do you still think that NgZone (zone.js) is required for change detection in Angular? [bit.ly] Just published audioworklet-polyfill 1.1.0.\r\n            Now this cool bitcrusher demo works in Firef...", "inceptDate": "2018-12-28T12:27:43.1839839-08:00", "isPublished": true,
+  "content": "Managing State in Angular using Akita: [blog.ng-book.com] Do you still think that NgZone (zone.js) is required for change detection in Angular? [bit.ly] Just published audioworklet-polyfill 1.1.0.
+Now this cool bitcrusher demo works in Firefo...", "inceptDate": "2018-12-28T12:27:43.1839839-08:00", "isPublished": true,
   "itemCategory": null,